zzehli/study-notes/data structure and algorithm/algorithm.md

         return mat
     ```
 * investigate DP solution
+### 133** Clone Graph (Graph, DFS/BFS)
+* basic problem type, can be implemented in many ways
+* needs a dictionary to hold all the nodes
+### 200 Number of Islands
+* initial thought: dfs on islands of 1s, traverse and turn 1 to 2
 ## Stack
 ### 121 Best Time to Buy and Sell Stock (sliding window, Kadane's algorithm)
 * initial thought: two pointers